Creamy Pasta Fagioli Soup with Kale

 - Dried soup pasta: Ditalini, tiny shells, elbows.

-- Parmesan cheese (plus a rind if you have one)
+- Parmesan cheese (plus a rind if you have one).

 - Garlic, onion and herbs.

-Making pasta e fagioli in a pressure cooker
+Cooking pasta fagioli in a pressure cooker

-The pasta, beans and seasonings come together deliciously — and quickly! — right on the stovetop, and even faster in a pressure cooker
+The pasta, beans and seasonings come together deliciously — and quickly! — right on the stovetop, and even faster in a pressure cooker.

 If you have an Instant Pot or other electric pressure cooker you can make this recipe in minutes, leaving your hands free to make a salad to go with, or to just give you time to relax and get your bowl and spoon ready to dig in.

+This is the electric pressure cooker I just bought and totally obsessed with right now.
 No pressure cooker?
 No worries — check the recipe notes below for easy directions to make this recipe on the stovetop in about half an hour.

-I was too at first, but under high pressure or just boiling on the stove, the starchy pasta, spices and beans create a tasty, thickened liquid base for the soup.
+- Use your favorite small pasta shape, such as ditalini, shells or elbows.
+You might be skeptical about throwing uncooked dry pasta in the pot along with everything else.
+I was too at first, but under high pressure or just boiling on the stove, the starchy pasta, seasonings, and beans create a tasty, thickened liquid base for the soup.

-The soup has a really lovely thick texture all on its own, so feel free to skip the optional splash of heavy cream at the end (but I suggest you go for it!!)
+- The soup has a really lovely thick texture all on its own, so feel free to skip the optional splash of heavy cream at the end (but I suggest you go for it!!)

-To make this soup have a creamy texture without using dairy: Scoop out and puree about a cup or so of the soup with a hand blender and stir back in, or blend for a few seconds right in the pot.
+- To make this soup have a creamy texture without using dairy: Scoop out and puree about a cup or so of the soup with a hand blender and stir back in, or blend for a few seconds right in the pot.

 - If you happen to have a parmesan rind on hand, go ahead and toss it in the pot.
 Parmesan rinds in soup dissolve and melt slightly, adding flavor and depth.
 Just fish it out and discard when finished cooking.